Writing Mafia 3 : 'We had a lot of very uncomfortable conversations'

 “All racist lines are on a timer,” said Harms.
 “If an enemy says something, it’s then ten minutes until another enemy, pedestrian, or police person says something that’s racially insensitive to the player.”

-He added that these lines were intially more common and more eggregious, before focus testing convinced the team to take it down a notch.
+He added that these lines were initially more common and more egregious, before focus testing convinced the team to take it down a notch.

-“Initially we pushed that as far as we could, thinking it would make for a more authentic experence, “said Harms.
+“Initially we pushed that as far as we could, thinking it would make for a more authentic experience, “said Harms.
 That means basically, “the most racist language you could imagine.”

 But in focus testing Harms says the game’s enemies came off as aggressive and hateful, so much so that players were actively turned off.
 So the team dialed back a bit, limiting the racist lines to specific enemy types and adding in enemy conversations that provided the player context on who these people were (bad people) and where they were coming from.

 Still, in the end Harms acknowledged that there’s a crop of vile characters in Mafia 3.
-The studio agonized over how to portray them as terrible people who the player would care about -- pulpy gangsters and politicans the player could take satisfaction in working with, or against.
+The studio agonized over how to portray them as terrible people who the player would care about -- pulpy gangsters and politicians the player could take satisfaction in working with, or against.

 “My primary goal with this talk is to encourage other developers and publishers to take risks, and not shy away from controversial topics,” said Harms, closing out his talk.
 “But I’m not going to lie to you: working on this game was hard.
 We had a lot of very uncomfortable conversations about race, about class, about how the world views our country’s history.”